String Rotation Coding Interview: The Two-Line Solution Most Miss

-- String rotation has a 2-line solution: if
+- String rotation has a two-line solution: if

-s2is a rotation ofs1, thens2is always a substring ofs1 + s1. - Doubling the original string creates every possible rotation as a contiguous substring, turning the problem into a single
+s2is a rotation ofs1, thens2is a substring ofs1 + s1. - Doubling the original makes every rotation a contiguous substring, so the problem collapses to one

 Stop.
 Try this before reading another line.
 Thirty seconds, no hints.